Washburne History, Family Crest & Coats of Arms

 Early History of the Washburne family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Washburne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Washburne research.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Washburne History in all our PDF Extended History products and printed products wherever possible.

 Washburne Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Washburne include Washbourne, Washburn, Washborne, Washborn and others.

 Early Notables of the Washburne family (pre 1700)